mamcer/mamcer.github.io/_posts/2017-02-26-bamboo-net-ci-plan-configuration.md

 On this post I will describe the configuration of a Continuous Integration plan with Bamboo.

-The project is a simple wrapper for Virtual Clone Drive.
+The project is a [simple wrapper for Virtual Clone Drive](https://github.com/mamcer/isomount).
 A .Net application initially written several years ago.
-This simple application will be a good example about how to configure a Continuous Integration plan in Bamboo.
+This simple application will serve as a good example about how to configure a Continuous Integration plan in Bamboo.

 ## Create Plan